Treatment for depression can involve a combination of:

 Electroconvulsive therapy (ECT)

-Brain stimulation can be used to treat severe depression.
+Brain stimulation can treat severe depression.
 It is used when the depression has not responded to other treatments.

-There are a number of types of brain stimulation.
+There are different types of brain stimulation.
 Electroconvulsive therapy (ECT) is the most common.

 During ECT an electric current passes to the brain through electrodes placed on the head.